electrode-io/ern-container-publisher-git/README.md

 }
 ```

 This is only needed once.
-Once the configuration for the publisher is stored in Cauldron, any new Cauldron generated Container will be publihsed to git.
+Once the configuration for the publisher is stored in Cauldron, any new Cauldron generated Container will be published to Git.

-### **Programatically**
+### Programmatically

 ```js
 import GitPublisher from 'ern-container-publisher-git'